ThomasSFSU/astronomy-view/README.md

 2. Create a `.env` file in the repository root that contains your NASA key (used by the serverless API function):
    ```
    NASA_API_KEY=your_api_key_here
+   MOCK_APOD_RESPONSE=false   # set to true to serve a placeholder APOD without calling NASA
    ```
 3. Install the Vercel CLI once (`npm install -g vercel`)
 4. From the project root, run `vercel dev` to start the Vite dev server and the `/api/apod` serverless function